scottishgovernment/resources.mygov.scot/_additional/where-to-start.md

 {:toc}
 <!--TOC max3-->

-## Summary

-Information on how to prepare for and the process of the Digital First Service Standard assessment.

 ## Agile overview

 Information on how to make your project agile and on the different stages of agile: Discovery, Alpha, Beta and Live.